juftin/camply/docs/DESIGN_DATA.md

 # DESIGN_DATA: Database Schema & De-duplication

-This document defines the database architecture for the `camply-web` platform, reconciling the legacy CLI data structures with the existing `backend` FastAPI models.
+This document defines the database architecture for the `camply` platform, reconciling the legacy CLI data structures with the existing `backend` FastAPI models.

 ## 🎯 Hierarchy Overview
 The system models campsite data in a four-tier hierarchy.
 To handle overlapping IDs across different booking services, **Composite Primary Keys** (`id` + `provider_id`) are used for all provider-sourced entities.